 The land containing the shelters was sold by auction to a development company in February 2021 and in 2022 a communications company, acting on behalf of the new owners, set up a website to promote development proposals for the Site and set up an online public consultation.
 Following this event, the new owners, Halstead New Homes Ltd., and Halstead 21st Century Group met.
 The meetings focused on as much common ground and negotiations to secure the shelters and other assets for the public benefit.
 In June of that year, Halstead New Homes submitted a planning application to build 31 dwellings and associated car parking, amenity areas, external works, and the retention of 10 air raid shelters and the above-ground brick structure.
 However, on 8 October 2022 the report presented to the Planning Committee approved its recommendations and the application was refused.

-The latest and current planning application was submitted in October 2023.
+The latest planning application submitted in October 2023 was again refused in October 2024.
+The length of time taken to make a decision is a reflection of the complexities and constraints of the site.
 Halstead 21st Century Group have always worked for the best possible outcome for Land East of the High Street so would like to see its vision of Halstead Heritage Park realised so that the Site's built and natural heritage can be preserved.
 However, its Local Plan designation as a development area imposes limits to the natural assets that can be saved, and while some Tree Preservation Orders are in place, regrettably, there is no formal protection of the Site as a Green Space.
 Local Plan policy does seek the retention of THE air raid shelters - implying all of them - and time is of the essence to save these buildings.
 Halstead 21st Century Group has therefore worked hard with Halstead New Homes Ltd. to achieve an outcome that at least preserves our built heritage.